HobnobMancer/cazy_webscraper/docs/cache.rst

 CAZyme database that match the specified criteria.
 The data retrieved from UniProt was parsed into a Python dictionary which is then dumped into the JSON file.

-This file is used for mannually checking the parsing method employed by ``cw_get_uniprot_data`` is working, as well as skipping the retrieval of the same dataset from UniProt (for example, if you wanted to recreate a specific CAZyme proteome dataset).
+This file is used for mannually checking the parsing method employed by ``cazy_webscraper get_uniprot_data`` is working, as well as skipping the retrieval of the same dataset from UniProt (for example, if you wanted to recreate a specific CAZyme proteome dataset).

 To use the data cached in the ``uniprot_data`` file, using the ``--use_uniprot_cache`` flag, followed by the